ojryan01/RegistrationMetrics/readme.md

 ---------------------------
 The application will ask for an API Key to be entered.
 This is available upon request.

 The sample data set MetricsSimple.csv is available upon request.
-You can save it anywhere locally and the application will prompt you for the file path.
+The program opens the file from the current directory.

 ---------------------------------------------------------------
 FUTURE DEVELOPMENT AND LIMITATIONS